harshmandan/git-restore-mtime-action/README.md

 ## Build

 -   `npm run build` will generate `lib/main.js`
--   `npm run package` will then package the js files along with its modules and dependencies in `dist/index.js`
+-   `npm run package` will then package the `lib/main.js` file along with its modules and dependencies in `dist/index.js`